 Hazard 1: Fall Hazards

-Fall hazards that occur on a jobsite are a severe, chronic problem in the construction industry and are present at most worksites on a daily basis.
-A fall hazard is anything at a worksite that could cause a worker to lose their balance or lose bodily support and result in a fall.
+A fall hazard is anything at a construction site that could cause a worker to lose their balance or lose bodily support, resulting in a fall.
 Fall hazards on a jobsite are a severe, chronic, and recurring problem in the industry.
-Just about any walking or working surface can be a potential fall hazard.
+Just about any walking or working surface can present a potential fall hazard.

-According to OSHA, falls from heights are the leading cause of fatalities in construction, while falls on the same level are one of the leading causes of injuries.
-In 2013, falls accounted for 37 percent of all construction fatalities, or about 294 out of 796 total deaths, according to the Bureau of Labor Statistics.
+According to the BLS, falls from heights are the leading cause of fatalities in construction, while falls on the same level are one of the leading causes of serious injuries.
+In 2019, falls accounted for 37.9% of all construction fatalities, or about 401 out of 1,102 total deaths.

 Hazard 2: Caught-In or -Between Hazards

-According to OSHA, caught-in or -between hazards are defined as injuries that result from a person being squeezed, caught, crushed, pinched, or compressed between two or more objects, or between parts of an object, accounting for 2.6 percent of all construction fatalities in 2013.
-Some working conditions that especially contribute to caught-in or –between hazards include:
+According to OSHA, caught-in or -between hazards are defined as injuries that result from a person being squeezed, caught, crushed, pinched, or compressed between two or more objects, or between parts of an object.
+These accounted for 5.4% of all construction fatalities in 2019.
+Some working conditions that especially contribute to caught-in or -between hazards include: